rezaa-mzk/From-Scratch/02 - Multiple Linear Regression/readme.md

 - **`Student_Performance.csv`**: Dataset containing student performance data.
 This dataset was obtained from Kaggle.
 You can find the dataset and its description using this link (https://www.kaggle.com/datasets/nikhil7280/student-performance-multiple-linear-regression).

 ### Different Parts of Code
-This code comprises these parts.
+This code comprises these parts:

 1. **Import Libraries**: Importing Numpy library to handle scientific calculations like matrix multiplication and Pandas to import data from a .csv file into the code.